yellow-footed-honeyguide/uc/Readme.md

 🌋 Quick Result Recall! 🔙

 Messed up?
 Just hit the up arrow and uc (Unix Calculator) retrieves your last result faster than a lightning strike!
-Press <Tab> key to insert your previous result to expression! ⚡

 🌋 Chain Calculations! ⚡

-uc (Unix Calculator) keeps your previous results on deck, ready for more action!
-Chain calculations and command the numbers like a boss! 🕴
+uc (Unix Calculator) keeps your previous results on deck, ready for more action!🕴 Press Tab key to insert your previous result to expression! ⚡

 🌋 Universal Compatibility! 🌍